‘Selling Sunset’ Star Christine Quinn’s Whirlwind Winter Wedding To Christian Richard: See The Stunning Pics

 Things quieted down later for the couple’s first dance, which was set to a blue, twinkling star theme.

 As for the cake, that was a show in itself.
 When the four-tier cake created by renowned L.A. baker Julie Simon was cut into, it “bled.”
 Large LED screens also “bled” on cue.
-The confection, made to look like a “wicked” tree, had the couple’s initials “carved” into it and it was topped with a sugar gargoyle, blood-red poppies, sugary ravens and more.
+The confection, made to look like a “wicked” tree, had the couple’s initials “carved” into it, and it was topped with a sugar gargoyle, blood-red poppies, sugary ravens and more.

 Wedding favors for the guests included breakable chocolate skulls and custom mallets engraved with Christine and Christian’s wedding date.